Square Feet To Gallon Conversion

 Advanced Considerations: Trim, Doors, and Windows

 In many painting projects, you also need to paint trim, doors, and windows.
 These areas typically require less paint due to their smaller surface areas.
-However, it's essential to include them in your overall calculations for a complete estimate.
+On the flip side, it's essential to include them in your overall calculations for a complete estimate.
 Measure the areas separately and add them to the total square footage before performing the conversion.

 Frequently Asked Questions (FAQ)